 - A $40.00 daily attendance fee is paid for each day you report for jury duty, even if you are not selected to hear a case (with the exception of Federal Government Employees).

 - A prescribed rate per mile is paid for the distance traveled to and from a juror's residence by the shortest, practical route going to, and returning from the place of service.
-Please indicate the one-way mileage on the Summons Juror Qualification Questionnaire.
+Please indicate the one-way mileage on the Juror Information Form.

 - COURTROOM DECORUM:

 - The following is a guideline for courtroom decorum which jurors are asked to observe:

 - Rise when addressing or being addressed by the Judge.

 - No tobacco in any form at any time,

 - No propping of feet on tables and/or chairs,